The Synthetic Hilbert Additive Group Scheme

 \begin{proof} The even filtration is lax symmetric monoidal, so we certainly have a natural map

 Then the proposition follows from Lemma \ref{lemma natural equiv of even filtration}, since, at the level of modules, the natural map then takes the form

 \end{proof} \end{proposition}

 \begin{rmk} We do not expect that the even filtration on spherical chains base-changes to the Postnikov filtration on integral chains in general.
-Hence we wonder if there is a certain characterization of a space $X$ so that $\fil^*_{\ev}(\bS[X])$ base-changes to the Postnikov filtration $\tau_{\geq \bullet}( \bZ[X])$. \end{rmk}
+Hence we wonder if there is a certain characterization of an $\bE_\infty$-monoid $X$ so that $\fil^*_{\ev}(\bS[X])$ base-changes to the Postnikov filtration $\tau_{\geq \bullet}( \bZ[X])$. \end{rmk}

 Having settled that the generalization that we intend to do is indeed a reasonable thing to do, we now introduce the main players of this section:

 \begin{warning} Note that, and this is a crucial point, that